git-pull/website/code_explorer/django-vs-flask-2017.rst

 So we've covered Flask and Django, their philosophies, their API's, juxtaposed against how it worked for me in practice.
-Some links to specific API's across a few python libraries, documentation sections, and project homepages should prove fruitful in this being a resource you can come back to.
+Some links to specific API's across a few python libraries, documentation sections, and project homepages should prove fruitful in this being a resource someone can come back to.

-I think Flask is great for a quick web app, particularly for a python script you just want a front-end for.
+I think Flask is great for a quick web app, particularly for a python script to build a web front-end for.

-If you already are using SQLAlchemy models, you can get them working with your Flask application with little work.
-With Flask, you feel in control.
+If already using SQLAlchemy models, it's possible to get them working with a Flask application with little work.
+With Flask, things feel in control.

-Once you begin implementing a database backend, however, I felt Flask entered a cycle of diminishing returns.
-Before long, you'll be dealing with forms, REST endpoints and other things that are all best represented via a declarative model with types.
+Once implementing a database backend, however, Flask enters a cycle of diminishing returns.
+Before long, projects will be dealing with forms, REST endpoints and other things that are all best represented via a declarative model with types.
 Which is kind of the philosophy Django's Apps do from the start.

 There's an information perception that batteries included may mean a growing list of ill-maintained API's that get hooked into every request.
 In the case of Django, everything works across the board.
-If one API updates, you can expect Django's testsuites to break and the appropriate changes are made.
+When an internal Django API changes, Django's testsuites to break and the appropriate changes are made.
 So stuff integrates.
-This is something that's harder to do when you have a lot of packages from different authors you have to wait to cut a release in Flask's ecosystem.
+This is something that's harder to do when there's a lot of packages from different authors who have to wait for fixes to be released in Flask's ecosystem.

 And if things change.
 I look forward to it.
 Despite Flask's success, and missing out on Django's synergy, it is still a mighty, mighty microframework.